Zhang Zhizhen: 2020–2021: Historic Wimbledon debut

-2022: US Open debut, second ATP quarterfinal & historic top 100
+2022: US Open debut, second ATP quarterfinal and historic top 100

 The San Luis Potosi Challenger in April was Zhang's first quarterfinal appearance at any level in 2022.
 Having lost early or in qualifying for many previous events on the 2022 ATP Challenger Tour, Zhang finally managed to progress beyond the second round at a tournament for the first time in almost a year.
 The following week in Florida, at the 2022 Tallahassee Tennis Challenger, Zhang made it to the last four, losing to Wu Tung-lin in two close sets.
 Zhang then made a Challenger quarterfinal for the third week in a row, losing to former top-ten player and 2017 Rolex Paris Masters champion Jack Sock in the final eight.
 A couple weeks later, and Zhang would again find himself in a Challenger semifinal, this time at the 2022 Tunis Open.

 Zhang failed to reach the Wimbledon Championships' main draw again, losing in the second round of qualifying to Daniel Masur.
 Zhang returned to the Challenger tour after his loss to Masur, opting to play the 2022 Platzmann-Sauerland Open.
 He reached the final without dropping a set, eliminating both third-seeded Manuel Guinard and seventh-seeded Pablo Cuevas en route.
-Eighteen year-old Serbian Hamad Međedović downed Zhang in less than an hour.
+Eighteen year-old Serbian Hamad Medjedovic downed Zhang in less than an hour.
 This was Zhang's first appearance in a challenger final since 2019.
 Zhang next travelled to Braunschweig with a special exemption entry into the Brawo Open.
 Zhang would reach the semifinals in Braunschweig, defeating world No. 51, Pedro Martínez, and 2018 French Open semifinalist Marco Cecchinato.
 Maximilian Marterer bested Zhang in a three-set match to reach the final, despite Zhang holding numerous match points.